Gris87/ngos/docs/0. Intro/6. Source code/1. NGOS/README.md

 * [Kernel part](3.%20Kernel%20part/README.md)
 * [Installer part](4.%20Installer%20part/README.md)

-Another important part of the kernel is Bootloader.
+Another important part of the kernel is Bootloader.<br/>
 Bootloader is the first thing that starts at PC start up.
 It can load NGOS or some another OS or application (like memory test, HDD test, partition tool, etc.).

 * [Bootloader](5.%20Bootloader/README.md)